kubernetes/autoscaler/cluster-autoscaler/cloudprovider/vcloud/README.md

 2. Ensure the config file is available on all nodes where cluster-autoscaler might run

-**For environment variable deployment:**

-No additional setup needed - just set the environment variables in the deployment.

 ## Troubleshooting

 Common issues and solutions: